SidJain-12/Clash-of-Clans/README.md

 2. Spacebar to attack from king
 3. R for rage spell which increases with each R
 4. H for heal spell
-5. L for leviathan axe

-# Bonus Attempted:

-King’s leviathan axe: Press L to activate Leviathan Axe
+5. King’s leviathan axe: Press L to activate Leviathan Axe